amypellegrini/JazzPianoTV/_posts/10-08-2015-first-post.md

 JazzPianoTV is an educational platform designed to provide Piano students (and music students in general) as many tools as they need to achieve their goals in music.

-JazzPianoTV is the result of many years of work and constant dedication both in music as much as in the web-applications development world.
+JazzPianoTV is the result of many years of work and constant dedication both to music as much as to the web-applications development world.

 I hope you enjoy it!